-This section shall include: computations and data, arranged in sequence beginning with the reproduction or replacement cost, and shall state the source (namely, the section and page, if a national cost service, such as the Marshall Valuation Service) of all figures used.
-The dollar amounts of physical deterioration and functional and economic obsolescence, or the omission of same, shall be explained in a narrative form.
+This section should include: computations and data, arranged in sequence beginning with the reproduction or replacement cost, and should state the source (namely, the section and page, if a national cost service, such as the Marshall Valuation Service) of all figures used.
+The dollar amounts of physical deterioration and functional and economic obsolescence, or the omission of same, must be explained in a narrative form.
 This procedure may be omitted on improvements, both real and personal, for which only a salvage or scrap value is estimated.
 Market support for depreciation could be included, either with comparable Sales or other recognized sources, but is not required.

-NOTE: UASFLA (Yellow Book) discourages the use of published tables or age-life computation and states the use of such methods should be avoided.
+NOTE: UASFLA (Yellow Book) discourages the use of published tables or age-life computation and states the use of such methods should be avoided if possible.

-17. Value Estimate by the Sales Comparison Approach
+17. Value Estimate by the Sales Comparison Approach (Land Valuation, unless determined prior to or within the Cost Approach)

-This section shall include the opinion of the appraised property value, as substantiated by records of Sales and offerings of similar comparable properties in the market.
+This section must include the opinion of the appraised property value, as substantiated by records of Sales and offerings of similar comparable properties in the market.
 All recent relevant Sales should be listed and reflected in this section.
-Differences shall be addressed in the form of mathematical adjustments for market conditions (formerly described as "time"), size, terms and/or motivation, location, physical characteristics, improvements, highest and best use, and other such factors, as may be pertinent.
-All adjustments shall be clearly stated and explained with regard to the sale property's comparability to the appraised property.
+Differences should be addressed in the form of mathematical adjustments for market conditions (formerly described as "time"), size, terms and/or motivation, location, physical characteristics, improvements, highest and best use, and other such factors, as may be pertinent.
+All adjustments must be clearly stated and explained with regard to the sale property's comparability to the appraised property.
 In the situation where there are no directly comparable or recent Sales of properties, it may be necessary to use older Sales, less comparable properties, or to expand the market area to secure an adequate number of Sales to support the value estimate.
-If the decision is made to go outside the local market area to find Sales of comparable properties, it is incumbent to explain in the report why this was necessary and to discuss similarities or differences between market areas.
-Simply stating that there are no recent comparable Sales in the appraised property area is insufficient.
+If the decision is made to go outside the local market area to find Sales of comparable properties, it is incumbent to explain in the report why this is necessary and to discuss similarities or differences between market areas; simply stating that there are no recent comparable Sales in the appraised property area is insufficient.

-A comparative Sales adjustment table, a.k.a. a "market data grid" is required and should include quantitative and/or numeric adjustments to be applied to the comparable Sales as percentages or dollar amounts.
-In addition to quantitative adjustments, a report is encouraged to include qualitative adjustments in the analysis of Sales.
+A comparative Sales adjustment table, aka a "market data grid" is highly encouraged and should include quantitative and/or numeric adjustments to be applied to the comparable Sales as percentages or dollar amounts.
+In addition to quantitative adjustments, a report is encouraged to include qualitative adjustments in the analysis of Comparable Sales.